wikimedia/mediawiki-extensions-VueTest/README.md

 This extension adds a new special page, `Special:VueTest`.
 This page contains several interactive demos to showcase some of what you can do with Vue, as well as how this tool can be integrated in a MediaWiki envirionment.
-Most source files are annotated and contain links to the relevant areas of the [Vue.js documentation][1].

 ### Currently supported:

 * Single-file Vue components using ES5 (plus require/module.exports)
+* ES6 in component files (except for `import` and `export`)
+* Use of the new [Codex](https://doc.wikimedia.org/codex/main/) component library
 * Linting JS, CSS/LESS, and HTML in .vue files
 * Less compilation in component style blocks
 * CSS Janus works (try uselang=ar to see it in action)
 * Vue.js Devtools (use debug=true or set $wgVueDevelopmentMode = true in config
-* mw.message and mw.api functionality is provided via plugins (see `resources/plugins` )
+* mw.message and mw.api functionality is provided via the `createMwApp` wrapper
-* Unit testing of JS and Vue files via Jest ( `npm run test:unit` to run ); Vue components are included in coverage report

 ### Not currently supported: